Splashster/IDS-Decision-Tree/README.txt

 Input file requirements
 -----------------------------------
-Coma or space separated files only.
+The contents in each file must be either separated by comas or spaces.

-Files must be stored in the Data folder located in the IDS-Decision-Tree folder Attribute_description file must contain all of the attribute names in the first column and all of the valid values for each attribute in the second column.
+Each file must be stored in the Data folder located in the IDS-Decision-Tree folder

+The attribute_description file must contain all of the attribute names in the first column and all of the valid values for each attribute in the second column.
-The last row of the attribute description file must contain the classification attribute and the possible classification values.
+The last row of the attribute description file must contain the classification attribute name and the possible classification values.

 Execution Method
 -----------------------------------